Spyder-Academy/spyderacademy/content/education/strategy-sorbet/index.md

 ##### THE OPENING RANGE BREAKOUT
-The second part of SORBET is the ORB.
-The Opening Range Breakout works by taking the high and low of the first 15 minutes of regular session (so 9:30am - 9:45am ET).
+The second part of SORBET is the ORB Strategy.
+The [Opening Range Breakout (ORB) Strategy](/education/openingrangebreakout/) works by taking the high and low of the first 15 minutes of regular session (so 9:30am - 9:45am ET).
 After 9:45am, if price breaks and holds above the ORB High level, then that is a Bullish move, and you want to look for longs.
 Likewise, if price breaks and holds below the ORB Low Level, then that is a Bearish move, and you want to look for shorts.

 ##### SORBET - THE A+ STRATEGY
 SORBET becomes an A+ strategy when you combine the above two concepts.
 The higher timeframe trend from The System tells you the way the market is moving.
 While the ORB tells you the way the market wants to move on the particular day.
 When both of these align, you get a higher conviction trade in the direction of the trend.
 So, get long when above the cloud AND above ORB.
 Get short when below the cloud AND below ORB.
 Avoid trading while inside the ORB range and inside the System Cloud.

-I used to trade ORB alone (before I learned about The System), and my biggest frustration was getting the fake breakouts, or getting chopped up on sideways days where the ORB levels would break, but there would be no continuation.
+I used to trade the [Opening Range Breakout (ORB) Strategy](/education/openingrangebreakout/) alone (before I learned about The System), and my biggest frustration was getting the fake breakouts, or getting chopped up on sideways days where the ORB levels would break, but there would be no continuation.
 Once I learned about The System, I was able to avoid chop days, and move the probability of winning trades in my direction by trading the trend.